HealthDecember 06, 2019|UpdatedDecember 17, 2024

-The missing piece in your hospital’s reputation and branding campaign
+Unlocking the key to your hospital’s reputation and branding success

 Hospital reputation and branding campaigns that directly target healthcare providers can help you recruit top talent as well as increase referrals.

-Although many hospitals advertise on local billboards and in commercials, their messaging is more often than not tailored solely to an audience of healthcare consumers, not healthcare providers.
+Although many hospitals advertise on local billboards and commercials, their messaging is often tailored solely to an audience of healthcare consumers, not healthcare providers.
 This is a missed opportunity for hospitals, which must fiercely compete in the healthcare recruiting environment.
 Hospitals face several challenges:

-- A limited talent pool where many physicians are considering or have made an employer change due to burnout, lack of delivery care support, or organization financial status.
+• A limited talent pool where many physicians are considering or have made an employer change due to burnout, geography, or compensation

 Tailored messaging yields long-term benefits